-"AN ORDINANCE ADOPTING AMENDMENT TO THE GLEN ALPIN/HURSTMONT REDEVELOPMENT PLAN"
+ORDINANCE ADOPTING AN AMENDMENT TO THE GLEN ALPIN/HURSTMONT REDEVELOPMENT PLAN

-WHEREAS, on November 19, 2018, the Township Committee of Harding Township adopted Resolution #18-196, directing the Planning Board to undertake a preliminary investigation to determine whether the properties identified as Block 27, Lot 2, located at 679 Mt.
-Kemble Avenue (the "Hurstmont Parcel") and Block 34, Lot 1 (the "Glen Alpin Parcel") (collectively referred to as the "Redevelopment Study Area") qualify as a "non-condemnation" area in need of redevelopment pursuant to the Local Redevelopment and Housing Law, N.J.S.A.
+WHEREAS, on November 19, 2018, the Township Committee of Harding Township (the "Township Committee") adopted Resolution #18-196, directing the Harding Township Planning Board (the "Planning Board") to undertake a preliminary investigation to determine whether the properties identified as Block 27, Lot 2, located at 679 Mt.
+Kemble Avenue (the "Hurstmont Parcel") and Block 34, Lot 1, located at 685 Mt.
+Kemble Avenue (the "Glen Alpin Parcel") (collectively referred to as the "Redevelopment Study Area") qualify as a "non-condemnation" area in need of redevelopment pursuant to the Local Redevelopment and Housing Law, N.J.S.A.
 40A:12A-1, et seq. (the "Redevelopment Law"); and

 WHEREAS, on February 19, 2019, the Planning Board conducted a duly-noticed public hearing, pursuant to N.J.S.A.
-40A:12A-6, during which the Planning Board considered the preliminary investigation report of Heyer, Gruel & Associates ("HGA"), dated February 1, 2019 (the "Preliminary Investigation Report"), and heard the testimony of Susan S. Gruel, P.P. and McKinley Mertz, P.P. of HGA concerning the Preliminary Investigation Report; and
+40A:12A-6, during which the Planning Board considered the preliminary investigation report of Heyer, Gruel & Associates, dated February 1, 2019 (the "Preliminary Investigation Report"); and

-WHEREAS, after the Planning Board hearing and consideration of the Preliminary Investigation Report the Planning Board determined that the Redevelopment Study Area meets the criteria for designation as an area in need of redevelopment under the Redevelopment Law and recommended that the Harding Township Committee designate the Redevelopment Study Area as an area in need of redevelopment, pursuant to the Redevelopment Law; and
+WHEREAS, after the Planning Board hearing and consideration of the Preliminary Investigation Report, the Planning Board determined that the Redevelopment Study Area meets the criteria for designation as an area in need of redevelopment under the Redevelopment Law and recommended that the Township Committee designate the Redevelopment Study Area as an area in need of redevelopment pursuant to the Redevelopment Law; and

-WHEREAS, the Harding Township Committee accepted the recommendation of the Planning Board and, on February 25, 2019, via Resolution #TC-073, designated the Redevelopment Study Area as a "non-condemnation" redevelopment area; and
+WHEREAS, the Township Committee accepted the recommendation of the Planning Board and, on February 25, 2019, approved Resolution TC 73-2019, to designate the Redevelopment Study Area as a "non-condemnation" redevelopment area; and

-WHEREAS, on May 13, 2019, on behalf of Harding Township HGA prepared a redevelopment plan for the Redevelopment Study Area, dated May 13, 2019 (the "Glen Alpin/Hurstmont Redevelopment Plan"), and referred such plan to the Planning Board for review and comment, pursuant to N.J.S.A.
+WHEREAS, HGA prepared a redevelopment plan for the Redevelopment Study Area, dated May 13, 2019 (the "Hurstmont Redevelopment Plan"), which was referred to the Planning Board for review and comment, pursuant to N.J.S.A.
 40A:12A-7; and

-WHEREAS, the Planning Board considered the Glen Alpin/Hurstmont Redevelopment Plan at its meeting of May 20, 2019, and determined such plan to be consistent with the Harding Township Master Plan and submitted a report of its review of the Glen Alpin/Hurstmont Redevelopment Plan dated June 3, 2019, to the Harding Township Committee; and
+WHEREAS, the Planning Board considered the Hurstmont Redevelopment Plan at its meeting of May 20, 2019, and determined such plan to be consistent with the Harding Township Master Plan and submitted a report, dated June 3, 2019, to the Township Committee; and

-WHEREAS, On June 24, 2019, the Harding Township Committee adopted a resolution accepting the Planning Board's report on the Glen Alpin/Hurstmont Redevelopment Plan and responded in the resolution to the comments of the Planning Board; and
+WHEREAS, On June 24, 2019, the Township Committee adopted a resolution to accept the Planning Board's report; and